Meet Jessica

 Background

-I am a registered Art Therapist and Licensed Professional Counselor (LPC012158) with over 8 years of clinical experience.
+I am a registered Art Therapist and Licensed Professional Counselor (LPC012158) with over 10 years of clinical experience.
 I have a Bachelors of Science degree in Psychology and Art and a Masters of Science degree in Art Therapy, both from Florida State University.
-Throughout my career, I have worked in diverse clinical settings, from non-profits, to schools, to providing in-home therapy to at-risk youth.
-Most recently, I have worked in private practice in the Atlanta area focused on treating children, teens, and young adults.
+Throughout my career, I have worked in diverse clinical settings, from non-profits, to schools, to providing in-home therapy.
+Most recently, I have worked in private practices in the Atlanta area focused on embracing creativity in therapy.
+In 2024, I opened Create Change Counseling.

 Experience

-Most of my life has been spent working with children and families in one way or another, and now being a mom of two girls, I am passionate about not only providing support to children, but making sure parents feel supported as well.
-Kids do not come with a handbook, (and despite reading several and taking many professional trainings) I find parenting to be the most incredible, rewarding, frustrating, challenging experience of my life.
+Most of my life has been spent working with families in one way or another.
+Now being a mom of two girls, I am even more acutely aware of how much support parents need.
+Kids do not come with a handbook, (and despite reading several) I find parenting to be the most rewarding and challenging experience of my life.
 I know we can all use the help!
-I also aim to help moms in particular as they navigate the complexities of motherhood and balancing the mental load.
-Overall, I want kids and adults alike to leave their session feeling empowered and equipped for changes in their life to occur.
+If I am working with your child, I want to work with you as well.
+In addition, I love working with moms as they navigate the complexities of motherhood and balancing the mental load or navigate the challenges of the early days of motherhood in pregnancy and postpartum.
+I also am passionate about helping young adults as they face many big life changes that occur after high school and well into your 20s.

 Therapeutic Approach